steroman/dynatrace-deck/slides.md

 ]" />

 <!-- notes:

+The goal is shifting content left, also thanks to the previous steps.
 Shifting content left means surfacing information needs earlier in the development cycle.
-When writers are involved early, they stop acting as information hunters and become strategic partners.

-This also builds shared responsibility: everyone contributes — PMs, engineers, designers, support — because content becomes part of the product itself.
+When dependencies and inefficiencies are identified earlier, everyone is put in the best position to deliver their best work.

+This also builds shared responsibility: everyone must understand their role in delivering quality knowledge that can be a business asset.

 Standards and tooling make contribution easy and reduce friction.
 Over time, this creates a cultural shift: knowledge becomes embedded in how the product is built, not something added afterward.
-But we also develop a culture of lean experimentation and of becoming evidence-driven.

 -->

 ---